slavniyteo/upgraded-octo-funicular/README.md

-content, constitutes a covered work.
+covered work is covered by this License only if the output, given its content, constitutes a covered work.
 This License acknowledges your rights of fair use or other equivalent, as provided by copyright law.